richb-hanover/create-crusader-macos-app/README.md

 To use the script:

-1. Edit the three constants
+1. Edit these constants
-  (QSTUDIO\_VERSION, PRQLC\_VERSION, QSTUDIO\_DOWNLOAD)
+  (APP\_BUNDLE\_NAME, CRUSADER\_VERSION)
   to match the software versions you are bundling.
 2. Run these commands

   ```
   cd this-repo
-  sh ./create-qstudio-macos-app.sh
+  sh ./create-crusader-macos-app.sh
   ```
-3. The qStudio.app bundle is built in the top level of the directory.
+3. The Crusader.app bundle is built in the top level of the directory.
   Immediately after being built, the bundle's icon may not appear in the Finder.